uthcode/learntosolveit/source/python.rst

         / path-noscheme
         / path-empty

 Section 4 was on the usage aspects and heuristics used in determining in the scheme in the normal usages where scheme is not given.

-- Base uri must be stripped of any fragment components prior to it being used as a Base URI.
+Base uri must be stripped of any fragment components prior to it being used as a Base URI.

 Section 5 was on relative reference implementation algorithm.
-I had covered them practically in the Python urlparse module.

-Section 6 was on Normalization of URIs for comparision and various normalization practices that are used.
+I had covered them practically in the Python urlparse module.Section 6 was on Normalization of URIs for comparision and various normalization practices that are used.

 Dissecting urlparse:
 --------------------